Camelcade/Perl5-IDEA/README.md

+# Perl5 plugin for IntelliJ IDEA

-#Camelcade adds Perl5 support to the IntelliJ IDEA and specialized JetBrains IDEs
+Camelcade adds Perl5 support to any Java-based JetBrains product.

 Version 1.3 of Perl5 plugin for IntelliJ IDEA is available in [JetBrains repo](https://plugins.jetbrains.com/plugin/7796).
 Next version is currently in development, and if you want to participate - you may fork or contact me via Skype: hurricup
 Don't forget to read our [contribution policy](https://github.com/hurricup/Perl5-IDEA/wiki/Contribution-policy).